 Eligible applicants interested in applying to this program must submit a letter of intent prior to submitting the final application.
-The final application must adhere to the following application format.
+The final application must adhere to the following format.
 The proposed project plan should be printed on 81⁄2" by 11" paper with at least 1 inch margins on all sides, in Microsoft Word or PDF format.
 All pages should be single-spaced, in 12-point font.
 All pages must be numbered.
 Sections should be placed in the order in which they are listed below.
-Questions can be directed to Dr. Cullen (kcullen@bcm.edu).
+Questions can be directed to Dr. Cullen (kcullen@bcm.edu) or Ms. White (mawhite@bcm.edu).